Orthopedic Implant Solutions

 Cost Removal Programs.
 In an effort to further reduce implant costs, hospitals are implementing bundled payments for in-patient procedures.
 These bundled payments are delivered across an episode of care (a total hip or knee) versus having a hospital pay for services separately.
 Based on early experiments in orthopedic procedures, bundled payments have yielded device savings to hospitals.

-In addition, over the past 3-4 years, several orthopedic companies have offered generic hips to hospitals and have penetrated a very small segment of the market.
+In addition, several orthopedic companies have offered generic hips to hospitals and have penetrated a very small segment of the market.
 These generic hips sell for 40-50% less than the standard products based on an alternative distribution model, which in many cases has resulted in the elimination of the high paid, commissioned sales rep entirely or replacement by a lower paid individual (former nurse, operating room tech).

 Commoditization.
 Diminishing R&D productivity, greater regulatory hurdles and changes in selling/marketing relationships have opened the door for greater competition, including lower cost providers.
 This has created a buyer’s market, as price has become an increasing lever in purchases.
 Without disruptive technologies to reverse pricing trends, the price outlook remains concerning.

-At between 4 and 5.5% of sales, R&D remains one of the smallest expenses for the major and mid-major publicly-traded orthopedic companies.
+At approximately 7$, R&D remains one of the smallest expenses for the major and mid-major publicly-traded orthopedic companies.
 Innovation has been underwhelming in the last five years with little in the way of new, disruptive technologies.
 With decelerating revenue, R&D has been an area of underdevelopment in Orthopedics.